hihihioli/twidilers/readme.md

 * "Stay signed in" button.
 Otherwise, automatically sign out after a week.
 * Able to log in with either username or email
 ### Oauth feature requests
+*
+### User API
+* User-side API which allows users to post from outside of Twidilers.com (Would be cool to get some bots setup to make it look like there is activity)

 ## Moderation tools
-Ability for admin03 to delete user accounts and posts
+Ability for admin03 to ban user accounts

 ## Email requirements